wp-plugins/twitter-tools-og-hook/readme.txt

 = It's not working! =

+* Did you install [Twitter Tools](http://wordpress.org/extend/plugins/twitter-tools/) first?
-Did you make sure to fill in your page URL, facebook app ID and secret on Twitter Tools plugin's settings page on Open Graph Hook section?
+* Did you make sure to fill in your page URL, facebook app ID and secret on Twitter Tools plugin's settings page on Open Graph Hook section?

 == Changelog ==